ifdattic/ifdattic.github.io/source/_posts/2014-09-19-how-to-deploy-symfony-application-to-aws-elasticbeanstalk.markdown

 ]
 ```

 You should fill the `Value` key with your values (just avoid committing the values to repository).
-The `APP_ENV` is the variable for describing the type of environment and will be used later.
+The `SYMFONY_ENV` is the variable for describing the type of environment and will be used later.
 As the deployment should happen automatically and you won't be able to enter your parameters manually they should be set automatically using the environment variables.
 This can be done using variables which start with `SYMFONY__` as they are automatically converted (the `__` becomes a `.`).
 As an example the `SYMFONY__ENV__MONGODB__SERVER` will become `%env.mongodb.server%`.
 The `parameters.yml.dist` has to be updated for this to work, make sure it contains the following changes:

 ```yaml
 parameters: